Amsterdam

 • Currency: euro, cards accepted everywhere

-• Language: Dutch, but English spoken fluently (average C1-C2 level)
+• Language: Dutch, but fluent English (average C1-C2 level)

 • Weather: unpredictable, pack a raincoat even in summer